 The Stop the Grind movement is based in London with members all over the world.
-The campaign is a partnership between Sea Shepherd and Shared Planet, an impact-focused consultancy.
+The campaign is a partnership between Sea Shepherd UK and Shared Planet, an impact-focused consultancy.
 We bring together a global coalition of stakeholder organisations and individuals with the common interest of ending the Grind.
-Our aim is to show that the world no longer accepts the senseless killing and to demonstrate that the global community will not standby and watch the Faroe Islands’ government act irresponsibly in silence.
+Our aim is to show that the world no longer accepts the senseless killing and to demonstrate that the global community will not stand by and watch the Faroe Islands’ government act irresponsibly in silence.
 We must act together to ensure that our voices are heard.

 ABOUT THE COALITION